-The Gladstone Region is an area of great social, cultural and spiritual importance to the Byellee, Gooreng Gooreng, Gurang and Taribelang Bunda people.
+The Gladstone Region is an area of great social, cultural and spiritual importance to the Byellee, Gooreng Gooreng, Gurang and Taribelang Bunda peoples.

-In 2018, Gladstone Regional Council developed its first Reflect Reconciliation Action Plan (RAP), proudly launched at the Elders Morning Tea as part of NAIDOC Week
+In 2018, Gladstone Regional Council developed its first Reflect RAP, proudly launched at the Elders Morning Tea as part of NAIDOC Week 2018.